Stormxeaglex/Pokemon-Emerald-Rogue-Vanilla-Plus/Moka_Changelog.md

 5/11/2024
 - Added the pocket PC for real this time.
 Unlocked via hub upgrade
 - Added unique mon tracking inside pocket pc as an upgrade.
-Can be used inside adventure
+Can be used inside adventure 5/11/2024
+- Added the pocket PC for real this time.
+Unlocked via hub upgrade

 4/11/2024
 - Merged yet another poison puppeteer stuff + mortal spin (kinda?
 I can't find it on eevee's repo)